shahanakattil/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 1. Notice the yellow warning message beneath the ribbon.

-	*The message alerts you to the fact that the queries have not been applied to load as model tables.*
+	>**Note**: The message alerts you to the fact that the queries have not been applied to load as model tables.*

 1. To dismiss the warning message, at the right of the yellow warning message, click **X**.